 Improper towing preparation will damage the transmission.
 Follow the above procedure exactly.
-If you cannot shift the transmission or start the engine (automatic transmission), your vehicle must be transported on a flatbed.
+If you cannot shift the transmission or start the engine (automatic transmission), your car must be transported with the front wheels off the ground.

-It is best to tow the vehicle no farther than 50 miles (80 km), and keep the speed below 35 mph (55 km/h).
+With the front wheels on the ground, it is best to tow the car no farther than 50 miles (80 km), and keep the speed below 35 mph (55 km/h).